Plant DetailShow Menu

 Flower Description:

-2-inch flowers are borne in terminal clusters of up to 10.
+The 2-inch flowers are borne in terminal clusters of up to 10.
 They start off purple then mature to lavender then white.
-Heaviest bloom in spring and fall but they may repeat bloom anytime throughout the year.
+Heaviest bloom in spring and early summer, but they may repeat bloom anytime throughout the year.

 • Leaves: